 Counterfeit Spyderco knives often get a few critical elements of the logo wrong:

-• The triangle near the head of the “bug”: In the official Spyderco logo, the triangle near the “bug”’s head protrudes slightly from the rest of the silhouette.
+- The triangle near the head of the “bug”: In the official Spyderco logo, the triangle near the “bug”’s head protrudes slightly from the rest of the silhouette.
 Many counterfeit knives make the mistake of having the triangle contained within the body and not protrude in the slightest.

-• The number or shape of the legs: There are eight legs present on the official Spyderco logo, arranged with four on either side of the body.
+- The number or shape of the legs: There are eight legs present on the official Spyderco logo, arranged with four on either side of the body.
 Make sure your knife has the same number and shape of legs; even small differences can be a sign of a fake knife.

-• The shape of the overall design: If you draw an imaginary line connecting the ends of all the legs on the “bug,” the real Spyderco logo makes an oval shape.
+- The shape of the overall design: If you draw an imaginary line connecting the ends of all the legs on the “bug,” the real Spyderco logo makes an oval shape.
 Some fake knives make the “bug” more circular than it should be, as shown in the original.

 5. Compare Your Knife Against Official Photos of the Product

 One of the best ways to see if your knife resembles an authentic knife of the same model is to compare it to the real deal.
 There are many ways to get your hands on official photos of your particular Spyderco knife.
-Check the official Spyderco websiteOpens in a new tab. or your specific dealer’s website for product photos.
+Check the official Spyderco website or your specific dealer’s website for product photos.

 Just a word of warning, the best place for photos is straight from the horse’s mouth: the official Spyderco website.
 Online retailers can show pictures of their forgeries to make it seem like yours matches an authentic Spyderco knife.